Ecommerce Marketing & Customer Experience: 15 Strategies Top Online Stores Are Using

 - Use marketing automation to send more targeted emails.
 For example, you could send customers who purchase a printer a coupon for 10% off ink refills 90 days after their printer purchase.

-- Don’t forget to add non-commercial value, also.
+- Fun, educational, and exciting content in the form of videos, ebooks, and blog posts is a great place to start.
+Don’t forget to add non-commercial value, also.
 This varies by industry, but many audiences appreciate it when you give them something without trying to sell them anything.
-Fun, educational, and interesting content in the form of videos, ebooks, and blog posts is a great place to start.

 Invest in kick-ass content